Get Your WordPress SEO Issues Solved With The WordPress Masters

 That’s why we’ve designed a comprehensive results-driven process for optimising our client’s sites.

 WordPress has an excellent reputation when it comes to SEO.
-However, with that said, it is definitely worth optimising your site in accordance to SEO best practises and guidelines.
+However, with that said, it is definitely worth optimising your site in accordance with SEO best practises and guidelines.
+You need more than someone who knows only the basics of SEO.
 Hiring an experienced WordPress expert can help you to climb the rankings and subsequently get more traffic.

-When it comes to WordPress and SEO, we really know our stuff.
+When it comes to WordPress and SEO (but most importantly, WordPress SEO), we really know our stuff.
 We are a team of SEO experts with a track record of getting WordPress sites to rank higher!

 Yes, every WordPress site needs an SEO plugin.